Brandonkish1/stock-analysis/README.md

 There is potential for mistakes.
 You are taking something that worked and changing it.

 #### How it applies to this analysis
 In this anlysis the refactoring of the code made it more efficient.
-In the original code you are looping through the entire data set 12 times, once for each string in the array.
+In the original code the macro loops through the entire data set 12 times, once for each string in the array.

 ##### Sample of 12 Loops
 ```